jasonmimick/learn-mongodb/airports/README.md

 			-15.780555555555557
 		]
 	}
+}
 ```

 This is how to specify a point.
-The coordinates here are
+The coordinates are
-[latitude, longitude] in decimal format.
-So we have some work to do
+[latitude, longitude] and in decimal format.
+We can stick a JSON Object
+formatted thusly into any key in our documents.
+But first, we have
-to convert these data.
-Here is the conversion formula
+some work to do to convert these data.
+Here is the conversion formula:

 ```
 decimal = degrees + (minutes/60) + (seconds/3600)
 if ( Direction is W or S) then decimal = -decimal
 ```
-This logic is implemented in the
+All this logic is implemented in the
 [createGeoJson.js](createGeoJson.js)
 script, which you can run with: